openscm/pymagicc/docs/magicc_flags.rst

 - ``MAGTUNE_ZNEXAMPLE.CFG`` sets ``FILE_TUNINGMODEL_2=USER``
     - now ``MAGTUNE_PYMAGICC.CFG`` won't be read at all, destroying our previous impression

-An even more confusing situation is this one.:
+An even more confusing situation is this one:

 - ``MAGCFG_DEFAULTALL.CFG``` sets ``FILE_TUNINGMODEL=USER`` and ``FILE_TUNINGMODEL_X=USER`` for all X i.e. no overwrites on top of what will be read from ``MAGCFG_DEFAULTALL.CFG`` and ``MAGCFG_USER.CFG``
 - ``MAGCFG_USER.CFG`` sets e.g. ``FILE_TUNINGMODEL=ZNEXAMPLE``, ``FILE_TUNINGMODEL_2=RGEX`` and ``FILE_TUNINGMODEL_3=PYMAGICC``, leaving everything else untouched